ePages-de/epages-docs/soap/data-types.md

 # TLocalizedValue

+ePages-specific data type.
-The LocalizedValue data type is used to specify a value for different languages.
-The base type of the values can be one of the general types above and the type "file"
+The LocalizedValue data type specifies a value for different languages.
+The base type of the values can be one of the general types mentioned above and the type "file".

 ## Examples

-the default base type does not need to specify with the <Type>String</Type>
+The default base type does not need to be specified by the <Type>String</Type>.

 {% highlight xml %}
 <Description soapenc:arrayType="TLocalizedValue[2]" xsi:type="soapenc:Array">